thomasmaitre/glpi-chatbot/README.md

 - Consult my tickets / current requests
 - Relaunch late tickets / requests
 - Search for information in the GLPI knowledge base

+# How to build
+Go on https://dashboard.vizir.co/ and signup
+Follow the First Steps here : https://aide.vizir.co/